SK-EID/smart-id-java-client/README.md

 * `signatureProtocol`: Required.
 Signature protocol to use.
 Currently, the only allowed value is RAW_DIGEST_SIGNATURE.
 * `signatureProtocolParameters`: Required.
 Parameters for the RAW_DIGEST_SIGNATURE signature protocol.
     * `digest`: Required.
 Base64 encoded digest to be signed.
     * `signatureAlgorithm`: Required.
 Signature algorithm name.
-Supported values are `sha256WithRSAEncryption`, `sha384WithRSAEncryption`, `sha512WithRSAEncryption`.
+Only `rsassa-pss` is currently supported.
+    * `signatureAlgorithmParameters`: Required.
+Parameters for the signature algorithm.
+        * `hashAlgorithm`: Required.
+Hash algorithm used for digest.
+Supported values are `SHA-256`, `SHA-384`, `SHA-512`, `SHA3-256`, `SHA3-384`, `SHA3-512`.
-* `allowedInteractionsOrder`: Required.
-An array of interaction objects defining the allowed interactions in order of preference.
+* `interactions`: Required.
+Base64-encoded string of interactions to be used for a session.
+The interactions are defined in order of preference.
     * Each interaction object includes:
         * `type`: Required.
 Type of interaction.
-Allowed types are `verificationCodeChoice`, `confirmationMessageAndVerificationCodeChoice`.
+Allowed types are `displayTextAndPIN`, `confirmationMessage`, `confirmationMessageAndVerificationCodeChoice`.
         * `displayText60` or `displayText200`: Required based on type.
 Text to display to the user. `displayText60` is limited to 60 characters, and `displayText200` is limited to 200 characters.
 * `nonce`: Optional.
 Random string, up to 30 characters.
 If present, must have at least 1 character.
+To be used for overriding idempotency.
 * `requestProperties`: requestProperties:
     * `shareMdClientIpAddress`: Optional.
 Boolean indicating whether to request the IP address of the user's device.
 * `capabilities`: Optional.
 Array of strings specifying capabilities.
 Used only when agreed with the Smart-ID provider.

 #### Response Parameters
 * `sessionID`: Required.
 String used to request the operation result.
-* `verificationCode`: Required.
-Object describing the Verification Code to be displayed.
+* `vc`: Required.
+Object describing the verification code details.
     * `type`: Required.
 Type of the verification code.
 Currently, the only allowed type is `numeric4`.
     * `value`: Required.
-Value of the verification code.
+Value of the verification code to be displayed to the user.

 #### Examples of initiating a notification-based signature session